intuition-box/Sofia-landing-page/docs/ecosystem/intuition.md

 While Intuition enables public verification, you maintain control over:

 - **What gets published** - Choose which signals are public vs private
-- **Who can see** - Set access controls for sensitive information
-- **When to share** - Decide timing and context for revealing data
-- **How it's used** - Define permissions for third-party applications

 This gives you the best of both worlds: verifiable public reputation and private personal data.